cnairi/wttj/README.md

 Here is what we are planning for our new release :

 - a11y is not perfect yet.
 We're optimizing it for our next release.
-- i18n will be implemented on the project with EN, FR, ES, CS and SK locales.
+- ES, CS and SK locales would be implemented, as is the case on the WTTJ website.
 - Implementation of storybook to help other developers to use our components.
 - Improve testing by implementing Cypress.
 - Save